Released 07/11/2024

 “Yeah, I feel it too.
 Relax a beat, this don’t feel right.”
 Tomb’s said, examining the area as they strolled.

 On their journey, towns and suburbs usually would react to the sight of the trio.
-Tumbo was the main source of attention.
+TUM was the main source of attention.
 Typically, people would grab their children and run inside, locking their doors and covering their windows, peeking through the peephole or uncovered sections of the windows where they felt they wouldn’t be seen.

 In this neighborhood, people weren’t just not reacting negatively.
 They weren’t reacting at all.
 Everyone around was just staring at the wanderers.
 Parents and children stood as if they were playing outside, but they acted as if they weren’t even alive.